Emengkeng/cross-chain-bridge/README.md

 # Cross-Chain Liquidity Bridge

 A liquidity-based cross-chain bridge connecting Ethereum and Solana with minimal slippage using StableSwap AMM.
+Read about the Architecture Plan [Here](docs/LiquidityPoolBridgeArchitecturePlan.pdf)

 ## 🚀 Quick Start